Sreevatsa03/FISH-Image-Analysis/README.md

 # FISH Analysis
-A library with the funcionality to prepare and analyze HCR-FISH images.
+A library with the functionality to prepare and analyze HCR-FISH images.
 Using this library, you can construct a basic FISH image anlysis pipeline.

 ## Installation
 ```